Cancer Council NSW logo

 Tips for managing fatigue

 • Gentle exercise during and after treatment has been shown to boost energy levels and reduce fatigue.
-Even a walk around the block can help.
 Ask your doctor about the amount and type of exercise that is right for you.

 • Plan your day.
-Do things at the time of day when you feel less tired.
+Do things at the time of day when you have more energy.

 • Rest regularly.
-Keep a journal to track your “good times”.
+Keep a journal to track your “good times” and pace your activities so you manage your energy over the day.

-• Limit daytime naps to 30 minutes so they don’t make it hard to sleep at night.
+• Limit daytime naps to 30 minutes so you don’t have trouble sleeping at night.

-• Don’t expect to be able to instantly do everything you used to do right away.
-Your body is still recovering and it will take time for your energy levels to return.
+• Don’t expect to be able to instantly do everything you used to do.
+Your body is still recovering and it will take some time for your energy levels to return.

 Podcast: Managing Cancer Fatigue